akaalias/dangerzone-writing-plugin/README.md

 - How do YOU use the Dangerzone?
 [Leave a comment in the forum](https://forum.obsidian.md/t/dangerzone-flowstate-like-plugin-prototype/8776)
 - Got an idea for a setting?
 [Leave a comment in the forum](https://forum.obsidian.md/t/dangerzone-flowstate-like-plugin-prototype/8776)
 - Wanna share a story of one of your Dangerzone sessions?
 [Leave a comment in the forum](https://forum.obsidian.md/t/dangerzone-flowstate-like-plugin-prototype/8776)
+- Wanna share your Successful Session Count?
+[Leave a comment in the forum](https://forum.obsidian.md/t/dangerzone-flowstate-like-plugin-prototype/8776)
 - The plugin ate your homework?
 Well.
 Sorry but that's what it does (See disclaimer)

 ## Thank you